 Birdhouse Craft Materials

-- Recycled cardboard toilet paper roll tubes
+- Recycled toilet paper rolls or tubes

 - Thin recycled cardboard boxes (cereal, crackers, bars, etc.)